AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

 ==== Approach 2: Path Tracking <s.m.planning.path-tracking>

 To achieve a level of adherence to the path given to each robot, the  factor graph structure can be utilised.
 A new factor, namely the tracking factor, $f_t$, has been designed to reach this goal.
 The tracking factor is designed to attach to each variable in the prediction horizon, except for the first and last that already have anchoring pose factors, as these cannot be influenced either way.
-In @s.m.tracking-factor, the design of the tracking factor is explained in detail, while @f.m.tracking-factor visualises the inner working.
+In @s.m.tracking-factor, the design of the tracking factor is explained in detail, while @f.m.tracking-factor visualises the inner workings.
+On @f.m.tracking-factor#text(accent, "A") an array of isolated variables with corresponding tracking factors are shown.
+These variables are spread over a path, with a likely trajectory, as if different timesteps for the same variable is show.
+Both on @f.m.tracking-factor#text(accent, "A") and @f.m.tracking-factor#text(accent, "B") it can be seen how the tracking factor measures perpendicularly onto the path and then pulled slightly forwards as well, where close to the corner; the tracking factor pulls towards the corner.

+#jonas[Is this better to describe the figure in text?]
 // #figure(
 //   {
 //     // set text(font: "JetBrainsMono NF", size: 0.85em)